virgili0/Virgilio/Topics/Demystification.md

 # What is Artificial Intelligence, Machine Learning and Deep Learning

 # What you will learn
-This guide wants to clarify ideas about terms that involve terms such as Artificial Intelligence and Machine Learning and what their applications and potential are.
+This guide wants to clarify ideas about terms such as Artificial Intelligence and Machine Learning and what their applications and potential are.
 You will also be introduced to the [Jargon](https://en.wikipedia.org/wiki/Jargon) of these incredible themes in continuous evolution.
 You will understand the hierarchy and contexts in which to read any news or fact that mentions AI or Machine Learning.

+You will learn to distinguish hype from reality.

 ## Prerequisites
 None, welcome on board! :-)